LivingLogic/LivingLogic.Python.xist/docs/ULL.rst

 Data objects
 ============

 To render a template the renderer gets passed a data object.
-What :mod:`ll.ull` supports in this data object is very similar to what JSON_ supports.
+What :mod:`ll.ullc` supports in this data object is very similar to what JSON_ supports.

 	.. _JSON: http://www.json.org/